-4 Cr.
+COMM 140 Introduction to Intercultural Communication, 4 Cr.
 Explores the impact of different cultures on communication.
 Includes interactive relationship forms as the basis for global understanding.
 Focuses on processing messages with changing political, economic and immigration patterns through individual cultural perceptions.
 Understand and communicate with people who are "different."
 Prerequisite: placement into MTH 65 or MTH 98.
-Prerequisite/concurrent: WR 121.
+Prerequisite/ concurrent: WR 121 or WR 121Z.
 Audit available.